Contacts to The Main Press Offices

 Social Conventions

 Poles are friendly, industrious people and foreigners are usually made very welcome.
-There are vast contrasts between urban and rural life and the Polish peasantry is very religious and conservative, maintaining a traditional lifestyle.
-Roman Catholicism plays an important role in daily life and criticism or jokes about religion are not appreciated, despite the general good humor of the people.
+There are vast contrasts between urban and rural life and the Polish peasantry is very religious and conservative, maintaining a traditional way of life.
+Catholicism plays an important role in daily life and criticism or jokes about religion are not appreciated, despite people’s general good humor.

 Shaking hands is the normal form of greeting.
 Normal courtesies are observed when visiting private homes and it is customary to bring flowers, preferably in odd numbers.
-Fairly conservative casual wear is the most suitable attire, but dress should be formal when specified for entertaining in the evening or in a smart restaurant.
-Smoking is restricted in some public buildings.
+Fairly conservative casual wear is the most appropriate attire, but the dress should be formal if it is for evening entertainment or a fancy restaurant.
+Smoking is prohibited in all public buildings.

 Main Airports